 Is there a preferred tool for recording online classes and meetings?

 While a variety of tools exist to facilitate remote learning and meetings, Microsoft Teams and Zoom have been authorized for use by Queen’s and are therefore the recommended tools for virtual classes and meetings.
 Be sure you are using the enterprise versions provided and supported by Queen’s ITS.

 Make certain you are familiar with the features of your preferred tool, either Teams or Zoom, including how to enable security and privacy safeguards.
-Assistance and resources can be accessed through Queen’s ITS online tutorials.

 What privacy issues do I need to be aware of when making a recording?

 When recording a virtual session, you should maintain an awareness of the confidentiality of those meetings, classes, or events.
 Consider whether it is possible for others in your home or remote workplace to overhear confidential conversations.

 Be mindful that while many devices allow for enabling video, some individuals may prefer to participate using voice only, or to obscure the background of their meeting space.

 Making video or audio recordings of meetings, classes, or events should only be done if there is a compelling reason to do so.
 Recordings are records and require proper management and storage.
 Remember that a recording may become subject to an access to information request.

 What should I consider when deciding whether to record and post synchronous sessions?